 a.
-With the display reading "OFF" , press the ( "PRINT ") button.
+With the display reading "OFF" , press the (" PRINT ") button.
 OFF b.
 To start printing, press the O ("START/STOP") button.
-PRINT EVENTS MEMORY READINGS LEFT 249 Aft an er a few seconds the display will show: d the printer will be printing.
-PRINT EVENTS MEMORY PRINTING e.
-Wait about 40 seconds, CLEAR EVENTS MEMORY? fter which the display will show, for only 2 seconds: CLEAR EVENTS MEMORY?
-COMPLETE
+PRINT EVENTS MEMORY READINGS LEFT 249 After a few seconds the display will show: and the printer will be printing.
+PRINT EVENTS MEMORY PRINTING